 Energy is required for the evolution of life forms on earth.
 Energy is obtained from different sources.
-Everything that we use today – clothes, cooking gas, furniture, food, notebooks, vehicles, house, fuel, roads, toys, utensils etc. are obtained from resources on the earth.
+Everything that we use today – clothes, cooking gas, furniture, food, notebooks, vehicles, house, fuel, roads, toys, utensils, etc. are obtained from resources on the earth.

 What are the Environmental Impacts?

-Some of the major Environmental Issues are as follows:
+Some major Environmental Issues are as follows:

-- The non-renewable resources such as the coal and petroleum cause more harm to the environment when compared to the renewable resources, in the form of air and water pollution, generation of toxic wastes, etc.
+- The non-renewable resources such as coal and petroleum cause more harm to the environment when compared to renewable resources, in the form of air and water pollution, generation of toxic wastes, etc.

 - Oil production and usage result in the release of the poisonous carbon oxides into the air.

-- Even the renewable resources are not completely eco-friendly.
-Generation of energy from the wind, the sun, tides, etc. also creates harmful environmental impacts and affect the biodiversity to a significant level.
+- Even renewable resources are not completely eco-friendly.
+The generation of energy from the wind, the sun, tides, etc. also creates harmful environmental impacts and affect the biodiversity to a significant level.

 - The exhausts from natural gas release oxides of nitrogen and even methane which affect people and animals that use water from the affected water bodies.

 - Biomass also results in the generation of harmful gases.
 Ash created on burning the biomass is another unwanted waste that causes disposal issues due to its lead and cadmium content.